pimutils/khal/doc/source/usage.rst

 the next occurrence of a day with that name.
 The name of the current day gets interpreted as that date *next* week (i.e. seven days from now).

+If a short datetime format is used (no year is given), khal will interpret the date to be in the future.
+The inferred it might be in the next year if the given date has already past in the current year.

 Commands
 --------